scholarslab/scholarslab.github.io/collections/_posts/2011-12-24-representative-and-abstract-prism-logos.md

 title: Representative and Abstract Prism Logos
 category: blog
 tags:
-- Grad Student Research
+- grad student research
-- Logo
+- design
-- praxis program
+- praxis
 ---

 The prism Logo now has four prototypes.
 I spent part of the Thanksgiving holiday a few weeks ago creating ten to fifteen options and presented them to the group at our Tuesday meeting two weeks ago.
 My initial intention was to focus on creating a cohesive, but abstract shape that could be repeated elsewhere on the site without the full text of the logo.
 The logo that elicited the most response from the group was a more representative option that I likely spent the least amount of time on.
 I was initially surprised at the group’s choice, but afterward I realized that this is pretty typical for this kind of work.